Efficient Isomorphism for $S_d$-graphs and $T$-graphs: Conclusions

 In this paper, we have focused on the graph isomorphism problem on $S_d$-graphs and $T$-graphs.
 We have shown that $S_d$-graph isomorphism problem includes testing for the isomorphism of posets of bounded width which can be solved in \textbf{FPT}-time using a classical group-based approach by Furst, Hopcroft and Luks~\cite{furst} via Babai~\cite{babai-bdcm}.
 We have given an \textbf{FPT}-time algorithm to test the isomorphism of $S_d$-graphs with the parameter~$d$, which also builds on the mentioned classical group-based approach.

-Since there is no known combinatorial algorithm solving the isomorphism of posets of bounded width, the related question of an existence of a purely combinatorial \textbf{FPT}-time algorithm for $S_d$-graph isomorphism (and isomorphism of posets of bounded width) remains open.
-We have only shown a partial answer to this open question in the case of more restricted proper $S_d$-graphs and $T$-graphs in the last section.
+Since it does not seem easy to solve the isomorphism problem of posets of bounded width in a combinatorial (or algebra-free) way, and we are not aware of any published result in this direction, the related question of an existence of a purely combinatorial \textbf{FPT}-time algorithm for $S_d$-graph isomorphism remains open (due to Theorem~\ref{theo:red2}).
+We have only shown a partial answer to this open question in the case of more restricted proper $S_d$-graphs and $T$-graphs in Section~\ref{proper}.

 As a natural extension of our \textbf{FPT}-time algorithm for $S_d$-graph isomorphism, we have shown that the isomorphism problem for $T$-graphs can be solved in \textbf{XP}-time with respect to the size of~$T$.
-Since this jump from \textbf{FPT}- to \textbf{XP}-time seems unavoidable in our setting, another natural open question is whether the isomorphism problem for $T$-graphs can be solved in \textbf{FPT}-time, and it is the aim of our ongoing research to answer it positively.
+In the direct approach we have taken here, the jump from \textbf{FPT}- to \textbf{XP}-time seems unavoidable.
+However, in subsequent very recent papers independently Arvind, Nedela, Ponomarenko and Zeman~\cite{DBLP:journals/corr/abs-2107-10689} and these authors~\cite{DBLP:conf/walcom/CagiriciH22} have found different ways to address the isomorphism problem for $T$-graphs in \textbf{FPT}-time.
+The approach of~\cite{DBLP:conf/walcom/CagiriciH22} builds on the core ideas of Section~\ref{hardsection}, combined with a tricky canonical decomposition of $T$-graphs, while \cite{DBLP:journals/corr/abs-2107-10689} use a deeply algebraic approach.

-Chaplick et al. showed that the graph isomorphism problem for $H$-graphs is GI-complete when $H$ contains a double triangle as a minor \cite{zemanWG}.
+Chaplick et al.\ also showed that the graph isomorphism problem for $H$-graphs is GI-complete when $H$ contains a double triangle as a minor \cite{zemanWG}.
 However, it is an open problem what is the complexity of the $H$-graph isomorphism problem when $H$ contains one cycle, and we would like to consider this problem in a future research.